AION: Aerial Indoor Object-Goal Navigation Using Dual-Policy Reinforcement Learning: Experiments

 \subsection{Baseline Models for Goal-Reaching}

-On the iTHOR benchmark, we compare AION-g with state-of-the-art (SOTA) and open-source baselines that integrate exploration and goal-reaching.
-Since the baselines are originally designed for 2D ObjectNav, we extend their action space to 3D while keeping their original network structures.
+On the iTHOR benchmark, we compare AION-g with state-of-the-art (SOTA) and open-source baselines, which are originally designed for end-to-end 2D ObjectNav to handle both exploration and goal-reaching.
+To adapt these baselines to the proposed 3D setting, we keep their original network architectures unchanged and extend their action spaces to 3D navigation by adding vertical motions.
+To ensure a fair comparison in terms of available information, we augment the feature embeddings of all baselines with the bounding box feature $f_{\text{bbox}}$, as reported in Table~\ref{tab:2}.
 All baselines are retrained from scratch in 3D ObjectNav tasks.

-\textbf{BaseModel}~\cite{savn} adopts convolutional neural networks to extract visual features from $\mathcal{I}_{\text{rgb}}$, and the target object class is encoded as a GloVe~\cite{glove} embedding.
-All feature embeddings are concatenated as inputs to an LSTM-based actor-critic policy, which is trained by A3C.
+\textbf{BaseModel}~\cite{savn} extracts visual features from $\mathcal{I}_{\text{rgb}}$ using CNNs and encodes the target object category using a GloVe~\cite{glove} embedding.
+All the feature embeddings are concatenated and fed into an LSTM-based actor-critic policy trained by A3C.